ros2/ros2_documentation/source/Tutorials/Actions/Creating-an-Action.rst

     # Feedback

 An action definition is made up of three message definitions separated by ``---``.

+- A *request* message is sent from an action client to an action server initiating a new goal.
+- A *result* message is sent from an action server to an action client when a goal is done.
+- *Feedback* messages are periodically sent from an action server to an action client with updates about a goal.

 An instance of an action is typically referred to as a *goal*.
-A *request* message is sent from an action client to an action server initiating a new goal.
-A *result* message is sent from an action server to an action client when a goal is done.
-*Feedback* messages are periodically sent from an action server to an action client with updates about a goal.

 Say we want to define a new action "Fibonacci" for computing the `Fibonacci sequence <https://en.wikipedia.org/wiki/Fibonacci_number>`__.

-First, create a directory ``action`` in our ROS package.
+First, create a directory ``action`` in our ROS 2 package ``action_tutorials``.
 With your favorite editor, add the file ``action/Fibonacci.action`` with the following content:

 .. code-block:: bash